Search element - Quick search bar

 Pumping at laptop

-This page explores options on how you can combine breastfeeding and work.
+Returning to work while breastfeeding can bring changes for you and your baby.
+This page explores options on how you and different ways to combine breastfeeding and work.
 It includes information about lactation breaks and finding what works best for you.

 There are many ways to balance breastfeeding and work.
 You might express milk, breastfeed during your breaks or work from home on some days.
-What you choose will depend on your job and your childcare arrangements.
-Remember, what works for one mum may not work for another, it’s important to choose what feels right for you.
+What you choose will depend on your job, your workplace and your childcare arrangements.
+Remember, what works for one mum may not work for another.
+It’s important to choose what feels right for you.

 What is a lactation break?

-A lactation break is time during the workday for a mother to breastfeed her baby or express milk.
-Workplace laws support breastfeeding mothers by allowing time and space for expressing milk and taking breastfeeding breaks.
+A lactation break is time during your workday to breastfeed your baby or express milk.
+Workplace laws support breastfeeding mothers by allowing reasonable break times and a suitable space for breastfeeding or expressing milk.

 Find out more about your breastfeeding rights at work

 Many mothers return to work and continue breastfeeding.
-It is possible to balance work and home life.
-There is no one “right” way to do this.
+It is possible to combine work and caring for your baby.
+There is no one 'right' way to do this.
 Every family is different.
 Your feeding plan can change over time.

 You might choose to:

-• Breastfeed when you are with your baby and express at work
+• Breastfeed when you're with your baby and express at work

 • Have your baby brought to you during breaks, or visit your baby during breaks